 Health Professionals and Regulatory Proceedings

-Experience shows the earlier you engage the assistance of a suitably qualified lawyer, the less likely it is that an allegation will progress to a formal hearing.
-Should your case proceed past the investigation and screening stage or beyond an Inquires, Investigation and Report Committee, effective representation at any subsequent step is plainly indispensable.
+Experience shows the sooner you engage the assistance of a qualified lawyer, the less likely it is that allegations will progress to a formal hearing.
+Should your case proceed past the investigation and screening stage or beyond an Inquires, Investigation and Report Committee, effective representation at any subsequent step is indispensable.

-If you were notified of a complaint or / and your regulatory body has commenced an investigation into standards of your practice, please do not hesitate to contact us right away and we will be happy to assist.
+If you have been notified of a complaint or / and your regulatory body has commenced an investigation into the standards of your practice, please do not hesitate to contact us and we will be happy to assist.

 We act for health professionals who are investigated by their employers for alleged violations of various standards of practice.
-We assist non Unionized as well as Unionized employees.
-Disciplinary investigations are often the first step that employer takes in dealing with allegations of professional misconduct.
-Many employees mistakenly believe that all they need to do is to tell they side of the story in order for the allegations to go away.
-However this is seldom the case.
-There are many legal and policy considerations that play into employer’s decision on how to deal with the allegations and hence employee’s responses must be carefully structured in order to avoid disciplinary measures taken against them.
+We assist non-Unionized as well as Unionized employees.
+Disciplinary investigations are often the first step that employers take in dealing with allegations of professional misconduct.
+Many employees mistakenly believe that all they need to do is to tell their side of the story for the allegations to go away.
+However, this is seldom the case.
+There are many legal and policy considerations that play into an employer’s decision on how to deal with the allegations and hence employees’ responses must be carefully structured to avoid disciplinary measures taken against them.
 In many cases once the employer makes a finding of misconduct the latter must be reported to the employee’s professional college.
 That in turns leads to allegations under the Regulated Health Professions Act, 1991, S.O.
 1991, c.
 18 and investigations by the College.
-Hence it is crucial to for legal counsel to be involved already at the stage of disciplinary investigations at the work place.
+Hence it is crucial for legal counsel to be involved already at the stage of disciplinary investigations at the workplace.

 We also act on behalf of lawyers and paralegals who have been served with a complaint by the Law Society of Ontario.
 Please contact us right away upon receipt of the Law Society Correspondence and book your initial consultation.